-There are a few ways that traders use the MACD to trade, and we will cover the main ones here.
-To start though, let’s just talk about the MACD indicator is.
+There are a few ways that traders use the MACD to trade; we will cover the main ones here.
+To start though, let’s talk about the MACD indicator is.

 MACD stands for moving average convergence divergence.
 The indicator uses the difference between two EMAs (exponential moving averages) to plot market movement.
 Let’s take a closer look at the elements of MACD, and then we’ll look at how you can use it to trade.

 - MACD Line – This is the main part of your MACD indicator, it is calculated using the difference between two EMAs.
 In this case it’s the difference between a 12 period EMA and a 26 period EMA.